• Skip to primary navigation

 Place the fish fillets on an aluminum or stainless steel baking pan while preheating your air fryer and measuring your ingredients.
 These few minutes on the baking pan will ever so slightly thaw the fillets just enough to allow the breadcrumbs to stick to the oil on them.

-How do you coat fish with breadcrumbs while fish is frozen?
+How to coat fish with breadcrumbs while fish is frozen?

 Scroll down to the bottom of this post for the detailed, printable recipe.
 Pictures below will help guide you as you read the recipe.

 Spray olive oil directly on both sides of the frozen fish fillets.
 Avoid aerosol cooking sprays that uses propellant and soy lecithin.
-I buy propellant-free olive oil or fill a glass oil sprayer like this one.
+I buy propellant-free olive oil cans or fill a glass olive oil sprayer that both pours and sprays.
 The oil helps give the breadcrumbs a crispy finish as well as helps the breadcrumbs adhere to the frozen fish.

 frozen tilapia fillets on wooden cutting board breadcrumbs in plate